If you’re in the market for a new family home, you’re already well aware that there are plenty of things to consider.

 Advances in legislation and construction mean your new home will benefit from safety features such as improved window height restrictions, hard-wired smoke alarms and the use of fire retardant materials.
 Not only that, but you will likely be covered by Builders Warranty Insurance for several years should any issues arise.

 Perhaps the biggest appeal of building your own family home is that you can essentially design your home to fit your lifestyle.

 House designs have changed a lot in the last 20 years and many established homes have outdated ‘boxy’ floorplans that suffer from the poor use of space.
 Additionally, integrating a spacious central kitchen or an open floor plan into an existing house can be an expensive and challenging venture.

 In contrast, contemporary homes incorporate indoor-outdoor living and open plan areas to suit modern families and include all the up-to-date conveniences a busy household could need.

 Being involved from the start means your home is a true reflection of your family.
 You have control over the number of bedrooms and living areas, color palette, and flooring.
 You can also incorporate plenty of natural light and electrical outlets (both of which are usually lacking in older homes).

 There are plenty of things to consider in the search for your ideal family home and determining what best suits your lifestyle and financial position take a bit of research and deliberation.
-If you think building a new home could be for you or even if you’re just curious to see what modern homes have to offer, it’s well worth paying a visit to some builder display centers (like these display homes in Melbourne) to get some inspiration.
+If you think building a new home could be for you or even if you’re just curious to see what modern homes have to offer, it’s well worth paying a visit to some builder display centers to get some inspiration.